SDSU to Launch Innovative Curriculum and Catalog Management Systems

 23 March 2020 – 6 April 2020: Conducted the final review of the combined online catalog.
 Curriculum Services staff verified content, validated functionality, and reported issues.

 Curriculog Project Status

-March 2020 – 1 April 2020: Review and revision of curricular proposal types, prompts, and routing in advance of submission to vendor; examples of implemented and proposed changes include:
+March 2020 – 1 April 2020: Reviewed and revised curricular proposal types, prompts, and routing in advance of submission to vendor; examples of implemented and proposed changes include:

 - General Education: Remove requirement to provide distinct Activities and Assessments for three Essential Capacities and each Area Goal and instead explicitly align and connect these with specific Course Learning Outcomes and their related activities and assessments.

 - 500-level Courses: Remove prompt requiring formal differentiation of Undergraduate and Graduate grading for undergraduates and graduates.

 - Program Proposal Example: Integrate “missing” CSU and WASC requirements (e.g., curriculum maps) into program proposal, removing the need to “loop back” to proposers after campus-level approval.

 - Continue requiring a draft syllabus to overview nature of course.

 - Reviewers shall evaluate proposals based on responses to prompts, but can provide informal feedback on draft syllabus.